shubham-0704/shubham-0704/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Electrical Engineering at **IIT Patna**.
 - 🌱 &nbsp; Learning more about ML Models, Systems Design and Artificial Intelligence.
+- 👯 &nbsp; I’m looking to collaborate on Cpp projects and MLModels and Projects.
 - ✍️ &nbsp; Pursuing Graphic Design as hobbies/side hustles.
+- ⚡ &nbsp; Fun fact: Jack of all trades , Master of None !
 <h3> 🛠 &nbsp;Tech Stack</h3>

 - 💻 &nbsp;